Explore Japan on foot

 Your Japan Highlights tour officially starts at 9am in the lobby of the hotel: you will meet your guide and fellow Japan Bikers.
 Please be dressed in cycling gear and have your luggage (suitcase and daypack) ready for the van.
 After bike fitting it is a short ride to Fushimi Inari shrine with its picturesque rows of red tori gates.
 After lunch we cycle to Nara.
 The road winds through green tea fields.
 In the afternoon we visit the Big Buddha in Todaiji – the biggest wooden structure in the world.

-After an early morning visit to the Big Buddha in Todaiji – the biggest wooden structure in the world, we transfer to Onomichi.
-Onomichi marks the Honshu start of the famous Shimanami Kaido Cycling Road connecting Honshu and Shikoku island.
-After lunch we set out on this dedicated cycling road.
+This morning we transfer to Onomichi.
+Onomichi marks the Honshu start of the famous Shimanami Kaido Cycling Road connecting Honshu and Shikoku islands.
+After lunch, we set out on this dedicated cycling road.
 And dedicated means dedicated in Japan: purpose-made ramps with smooth grades lead us up to the bridges with their separate bike lanes offering splendid views of the surrounding islands and the Seto Inland Sea.

 We veer off the Shimanami Kaido to take a ferry to Okamura island and the start of the Tobishima Kaido, another fantastic string of islands.
-In the afternoon we transfer to Hiroshima.
+After lunch, we transfer to Hiroshima for a free afternoon.
+We stay near the Atomic Bomb Dome and Peace Memorial Park.
 Hiroshima (??) is the principal city of the Chugoku Region and home to over a million inhabitants.
 When the first atomic bomb was dropped over Hiroshima on August 6, 1945, the city became known worldwide.
 The destructive power of the bomb was tremendous and obliterated nearly everything within a two kilometer radius.
 After the war, great efforts were taken to rebuild the city.